 What does all of this have to do with Mahnal?
 Well, Mahnal is evolving too.
 As I continue to unravel my own life’s purpose and work, so does the function of what I create evolve and unravel.
 Mahnal is growing into her own as a medium of ‘message’- carrying in each piece social, cultural, an historical symbolism.
 The Makers Program is like the sister that then takes the information and deposits it back into the community where more art, culture, and history will be produced.

-The whole point is to provide makers of color with the guidance and resources they need to build scalable (product-based) businesses.
+The whole point is to provide Black & brown makers with the guidance and resources they need to build scalable (product-based) businesses.

 - If you would like to learn more, visit www.themakersmart.com